 Newbridge supports the ENCOMPASS protocol which operates in Leicestershire.

 This means that if there has been an incidence of violence in the home or that the child has been involved in/witnessed, a senior member of staff from social services will phone Mrs Farragher (as Designated Safeguarding Lead) the following morning.

 Without giving details, this will alert the DSL to the child’s potential needs.

-Mrs Warren will ensure that the child knows that she has been informed so that they can be told what support is available for them should they want it.
+A DSL will ensure that the child knows that school has been informed, so that they can be told what support is available for them should they want it.

 Social services is likely to contact the DSL again in the future to conduct a “welfare check” .